pandalearnstocode/Notes/SSD - Overview.md

 ## What is analytical engine:

 By the analytical engine word here I want to mean that the piece of code which takes input from the user be it in the form of a data file or in some other form.
-For example if we click some button from the UI of a product or we define a model type from IDE both of them are co
+For example if we click some button from the UI of a product or we define a model type from IDE both of them are considered to be a user input.
+The combination of data on which these operations are being performed and user choice (like choice of a model is linear) constitures the input parameters of a engine.

+The task of the engine is to compute some things on the basis of this user choice and be consistent in its result in terms of statistical sig

 ## What is REST?